srenders/blog/Power BI Monitor/README.md

-# Power BI Integration for Business Central
+# Power BI Monitor for Business Central

-A comprehensive Business Central extension that enables seamless integration with Microsoft Power BI, allowing you to synchronize, manage, and monitor Power BI workspaces, datasets, and dataflows directly from Business Central.
+A comprehensive Business Central extension that enables seamless monitoring and management of Microsoft Power BI resources, allowing you to synchronize, track, and monitor Power BI workspaces, datasets, and dataflows directly from Business Central.

 ## 📋 Table of Contents